 “If the user experience is the body, and the content is the blood through the bloodstream, then a platform like Coveo is the central nervous system for us.”

 A great search experience is only as good as the content made available through it.
-Start by thinking about what content the different audiences who use your site will need.
+Start by conducting a site audit to identify the content already on your website.
+Follow this with a companywide review to understand where additional content lives, what might be missing, and what content the different audiences who use your site will need.
 Whether it’s a product catalog, blogs, PowerPoints, conversations via platforms like Slack, knowledge articles, or more, you’ll want to know where that content lives.

 This will also become crucial when it comes to selecting a search platform, because you’ll want one that integrates with the content sources your audiences use on a regular basis.